kwokcheong/Project4-TeachSenpai/README.md

     Input .env secret key values inside app settings.
 Set IP: 0.0.0.0 and Port:5000.
     Install Heroku CLI on Windows and login.
     To push to Heroku from VSC, enter 'git push heroku master'.

-To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/kwokcheong/Project3_12Run.git` into your terminal.

 ## Credits
 ### Media